 Compatibility testing evaluates Esri’s software compatibility within different environments including:

-- Operating systems (Windows 10, Windows Server, Linux, iOS, Android)
+- Operating systems (Windows 11, Windows 10, Windows Server, Linux, iOS, and Android)

 - Databases (SQL Server, Oracle, PostgreSQL, etc)